alrra/travis-after-all/README.md

 ### General usage

-:warning: If your using this method, please try to keep up with the releases and update the version number once a new version is released.
+:warning: If you're using this method, please try to keep up with the releases and update the version number once a new version is released.

 In your `.travis.yml` file add: